tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java.md

 The core principle is abstraction.
 Without it, the others couldn't exist.

-1. Abstraction (tính trừu tượng): Ignoring or hiding details that don’t matter, allowing us to get an overview perspective of the thing we’re implementing, instead of messing with details that don’t really matter to our implementation.
+1. **Abstraction** (tính trừu tượng): Ignoring or hiding details that don’t matter, allowing us to get an overview perspective of the thing we’re implementing, instead of messing with details that don’t really matter to our implementation.
 2. **Encapsulation** (tính đóng gói): Hide internal state (`private`, cannot accessible from outside the class) and requiring all interaction to be performed through an object's methods (access modifiers, `Getter and Setter`)
 3. **Inheritance** means specialized classes — without additional code — can **copy** the attributes and behavior of the source classes that they specialize.
-4. Polymorphism: Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.
+4. **Polymorphism** (tính đa hình): Subclasses of a class can define their own unique behaviors and yet share some of the same functionality of the parent class.
 Class con có thể override class cha.

 ### Polymorphism with Interface